nairsajjal/Contemplate/content/blog/this-is-how-you-should-actually-do-web-development/index.md

 <h1>These are the Bonus Stuff no one hypes much about, but you will learn on the way.</h1>

-<h6>These are actually optional stuff but these are something I also use sometimes, so yeah each one of them has functionalities and uses of their own while having a trade off as well.
-Yet a core front-end developer might know all of these too.</h6>
+These are actually optional stuff but these are something I also use sometimes, so yeah each one of them has functionalities and uses of their own while having a trade off as well.
+Yet a core front-end developer might know all of these too.

 <h2>Templating Engines-</h2>